ibizaman/skarabox/README.md

 Services can then be installed by using NixOS options directly or through [Self Host Blocks][].
-The latter, similarly to SkaraboxOS, provides an opinionated way to configure services in a seamless way.
+The latter, similarly to Skarabox, provides an opinionated way to configure services in a seamless way.

 [Self Host Blocks]: https://github.com/ibizaman/selfhostblocks